BETTY'S TRAILS

 bettystrails@yahoo.com

-Betty and Del have three grown children, Jeffrey Layne of San Marcos, TX, Michael Scott of Dallas, TX and Rebecca Lynn Malone of College Station, TX.
-We also have two grandsons, two year old Jacob Ryan Malone, born March 2, (Texas Independence Day!) and Jackson Lee Meischen, born March 30, 2006.
+Betty Meischen is a seventh generation Texan who was born and raised in Bellville, Austin County, Texas.
+She and husband Del have been married for forty one years.
+Betty and Del have three grown children, Jeffrey Layne of San Marcos, TX, Michael Scott of Dallas, TX and Rebecca Lynn Malone of Spring, TX.
+They have three grandsons, Jacob Ryan Malone, born March 2, (Texas Independence Day), Jackson Lee Meischen, born March 2006, Samuel Zachary Malone born September 2006.
+They also have three step-grandkids, Jenna 16, Ariel 17 & Josh 23.

 Betty, Del, Jeff, Scott and Becky all graduated from Bellville High School as did Betty's parents, AJ and Sibyl Smith and her two brothers AJ Jr and Ricky Smith.
+Betty's father, AJ Smith started a flooring business in Bellville in 1946 which lasted 62 years.

 The roots of this family go back to 1822 in Texas when Betty's ggg-grandfather James Bell and his brother Thomas came to Stephen F. Austin's brand new colony and founded the town of Bellville.
 Betty has 13 direct ancestors who were in Austin County prior to 1836 and many more who came shortly thereafter.
 Her last immigrant ancestor to come to Texas was Fred Smith of England who came about 1880 to Dallas.